resotto/aws-terraform/README.md

 </p>

 ---
+This guide is for who is new to Terraform.
+Following this guide, you can learn how to operate Terraform commands.

 **NOTE**
 - This guide doesn't cost at all now (2019/8/6), but in the future, that might just be the case.
 Even if that happens, it wouldn't cost 1 sandwich.
 ---